-We learned previously that during embryogenesis, one of the two X chromosomes in female mammals is randomly chosen for inactivation.
+We learned previously (see Part 2) that during embryogenesis, one of the two X chromosomes in female mammals is randomly chosen for inactivation.
 This random inactivation process is called X chromosome inactivation (XCI).
 After XCI occurs, the inactive X chromosome is maintained in a transcriptionally silent state with each cell division.

 XCI is an epigenetic process that involves RNA-associated silencing.
 Recall that each X chromosome contains a region near the centromere called the X inactivation center (Xic) that plays an important role in XCI.
 Within the Xic are two genes, the Xist and Tsix genes.
-Xist is expressed preferentially from the X chromosome that will be inactivated, while Tsix is expressed from the X chromosome that will remain active.
+The Xist gene is expressed preferentially from the X chromosome that will be inactivated, while the Tsix gene is expressed from the X chromosome that will remain active.
 The XCI process involves the Xist and Tsix genes as follows (see figure 15.6):

-- Prior to XCI, a group of activator proteins called pluripotency factors bind to enhancer sequences on both X chromosomes and activate the transcription of both Tsix genes.
+- Prior to XCI, a group of activator proteins called pluripotency factors bind to enhancer sequences on both X chromosomes and activate the transcription of both copies of the Tsix gene.
 Tsix expression produces Tsix RNA molecules, which inhibit the expression of the Xist genes on both X chromosomes.
 The two X chromosomes are active at this point.

 - The Xic regions on the two X chromosomes interact, causing the X chromosomes to pair.
-The pairing of the X chromosomes is very brief (for less than an hour) and involves the pluripotency factors and CTCF proteins (see above) binding to both X chromosomes.
+The pairing of the X chromosomes lasts less than an hour and involves the pluripotency factor proteins and CTCF proteins binding to both X chromosomes.